-Humans use touch as the language of compassion; a held hand or a hug often serve as the best way to express profound feelings.
+Humans use touch as the language of compassion; a held hand or a hug often serves as the best way to express profound feelings.
 Research suggests that the sense of touch plays a fundamental role in human communication and even physical health.

 National Hugging Day, observed on Jan.
 21, recognizes the importance of one form of human touch.
-Organizers of the international event note that hugging has many benefits, including relieving stress, expressing caring and concern for another person, and promoting release of the happiness-inducing hormone oxytocin.
+Organizers of the international event note that hugging has many benefits, including relieving stress, expressing caring and concern for another person, and promoting the release of the happiness-inducing hormone oxytocin.
 In addition, hugs are associated with health benefits such as lessening symptoms of illness and improving blood flow.

 For individuals with dementia, human touch plays an important role in promoting overall well-being.
 Research has found that just five minutes of hand massage can induce a physical relaxation response and reduce levels of cortisol, a hormone released during times of stress.
 Massage also has been found to raise levels of serotonin, a neurochemical that promotes feelings of calm and reduces anxiety.